Tösstal railway line

-The Tösstal railway line (Töss Valley Railway, Tösstalbahn or TTB) is a railway in the Swiss canton of Zürich, which serves the communities of the upper Töss Valley and the upper Jona Valley.
-Passenger service on the line now forms part of the Zürich S-Bahn, branded as the S26, and the standard Zürcher Verkehrsverbund (ZVV) zonal fare tariffs apply to the line.
+The Tösstal railway line (Töss Valley Railway, Tösstalbahn or TTB) is a railway in the Swiss canton of Zurich, which serves the communities of the upper Töss Valley and the upper Jona Valley.
+Passenger service on the line now forms part of the Zurich S-Bahn, branded as the S26, and the standard Zürcher Verkehrsverbund (ZVV) zonal fare tariffs apply to the line.
 It is one of the network's less-heavily traveled lines, and most of the route is single-tracked.